 Wilbur and Orville Wright were American inventors and pioneers of aviation.
-In 1903 the Wright brothers achieved the first powered, sustained and controlled airplane flight; they surpassed their own milestone two years later when they built and flew the first fully practical airplane.
+In 1903 the Wright brothers achieved one of the first flights with a powered, sustained and controlled airplane; they surpassed their own milestone two years later when they built and flew the first fully practical airplane.

 Milton Wright’s preaching took him on the road frequently, and he often brought back small toys for his children.
 In 1878 he brought back a small model helicopter for his boys.
 Made of cork, bamboo and paper, and powered by a rubber band to twirl its blades, the model was based on a design by the French aeronautical pioneer Alphonse Pénaud.
 Fascinated by the toy and its mechanics, Wilbur and Orville would develop a lifelong love of aeronautics and flying.

 Though most of his injuries healed, the incident plunged Wilbur into a depression.
 He did not receive his high school diploma, canceled plans for college, and retreated to his family’s home.
-Wilbur spent much of this period at home, reading books in his family’s library, and caring for his ailing mother.
-Susan Koerner died in 1889 of tuberculosis.
+Wilbur spent much of this period at home, reading books in his family’s library, and caring for his ailing mother, who died in 1889 of tuberculosis.

 Always working on different mechanical projects and keeping up with scientific research, the Wright brothers closely followed the research of German aviator Otto Lilienthal.
 When Lilienthal died in a glider crash, the brothers decided to start their own experiments with flight.
 Determined to develop their own successful design, Wilbur and Orville headed to Kitty Hawk, North Carolina, known for its strong winds.